 Your account information is protected; your relationship remains between you and your financial institution.

-What happens when a CDARS Network member bank fails?
+What happens to my deposit if a member bank fails?

-Most of the banks that have failed in the United States in recent years were not CDARS Network members or did not hold any CDARS deposits when they failed.
-When a Network member has failed, the bank's CDs issued using CDARS in most cases have been transferred to a healthy institution – the FDIC's preferred method for handling bank failures.
+When a network member has failed, the bank's deposits placed using IntraFi Network Deposits in most cases have been transferred to a healthy institution—the FDIC's preferred method for handling bank failures.
 In cases where the FDIC has been unable to find a healthy institution willing to accept such a transfer, it has arranged for the payment of the insured principal and accrued interest to the depositors.
 This payment has usually occurred in a matter of days.

 Please go to http://www.fdic.gov/deposit/index.html to learn more about FDIC insurance.

-1 As reported by BNY Mellon in December 31, 2013.
-Please see www.bnymellon.com/about/index.html for details.
+1 As reported by BNY Mellon on December 2020.
+Please see www.bnymellon.com/us/en/who-we-are/index.jsp for details.